r4victor/tenthousandmeters/content/blog/python_bts_09.md

 ✅
 ```

 Though byte strings were sequences of bytes, they were called strings for a reason.
 The reason is that Python provided string methods for byte strings, such as `str.split()` and `str.upper()`.
 Think about what the `str.upper()` method should do on a sequence of bytes.
 It doesn't make sense to take a byte and convert it to an uppercase variant because bytes don't have case.
-It starts make sense if we assume that the sequences of bytes is a text in some encoding.
+It starts make sense if we assume that the sequence of bytes is a text in some encoding.
 That's exactly what Python did.
 The assumed encoding depended on a [locale](https://en.wikipedia.org/wiki/Locale_(computer_software)).
 Typically, it was ASCII.
 We could change the locale, so that string methods started to work on non-ASCII encoded text:

 ```pycon
 $ python2.7